slateci/slateci.github.io/_docs/cluster/manual/slate-worker-node.md

 ## Join the Cluster

-Run the following join command on the Worker node to join it to the cluster.
+Run the following join command on the Worker Node to join it to the cluster.

 ```shell
 kubeadm join --config="/tmp/join-config.yml"